BartSte/fzf-help/README.md

 # Introduction
 `fzf-help` is an `fzf` extension that allows you to select one of the command line options of a given command.
 The options are retrieved from the command its `--help` documentation, which is displayed in a preview window.
+Both zsh and bash are supported.

 ![demo](./demo.gif)